speters9/JobMatch/README.md

 - **Iterative Bipartite Matching & Iterative Linear Programming:**
     - These algorithms optimize for instructor preferences while iteratively matching instructors with courses.
     - Greedy matching is employed, where if an instructor is matched with a section, the algorithm will attempt to assign additional sections of the same course until the instructor's maximum sections or course capacity is reached.
+    - No instructor is assigned more than two unique courses.
     - The algorithms iterate through all instructors and courses until no more matches can be made, leading to convergence.

 - **Modified Stable Marriage Algorithm:**